Earth Notes: On Method F+C Eco-Friendly Laundry Detergent: Review (2010)

 - Reviewed by: Damon Hart-Davis on 2010/07/31

-- Not as good as small&mighty, but does work at very low temperatures so can help save energy.
+- Not as good as small&mighty.
+Does work at very low temperatures, so can help save energy.

 - Method "Fresh + Clear" washing detergent rated to work down to 15°C.